Perth Arena

+History

-It is owned by VenuesWest (which operates HBF Stadium, HBF Arena, Bendat Basketball Centre, and others) on behalf of The State Government of Western Australia and is managed by AEG Ogden.
+It is owned by VenuesWest (which operates the Perth High Performance Centre, Arena Joondalup, WA Basketball Centre, and others) on behalf of The Government of Western Australia and is managed by AEG Ogden.

-The inaugural General Manager of Perth Arena was David Humphreys, former General Manager of the Perth Entertainment Centre and Allphones Arena in Sydney.
+The inaugural General Manager of Perth Arena was David Humphreys, former General Manager of the Perth Entertainment Centre and the Sydney SuperDome.
 Humphreys died two months before the venue's opening.
 AEG Ogden announced Steve Hevern as the interim General Manager on 3 October 2012.

 Anchor tenants of Perth Arena include the West Coast Fever, Perth Wildcats and formerly the Hopman Cup.

-Construction

-The tender for the project was won by Western Australian construction consortium BGC, and work commenced on the site in June 2007.